 Who Are We?

 We are a husband/wife team who happen to both be Korean adoptees.
 This commonality brings a lot of unique dynamics to our marriage, our understanding of each other, & our interactions with others.
 We are also just normal people who enjoy good music, delicious food, sleeping in, traveling together, watching football, & being in community with friends.
-We currently reside in Nashville, TN.
+We currently reside in Baltimore, MD with our adorable puppy, Yoda.

 About the Blog Name